liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/How-to-deploy-npm-packages-to-Liferay.md

     …
 ```

-This allows you to deploy an inline Javascript package (named `my-bundle-package` in this case) and several npm packages which must be placed inside a `node_modules` folder, one package per folder.
+This allows you to deploy an inline JavaScript package (named `my-bundle-package` in this case) and several npm packages which must be placed inside a `node_modules` folder, one package per folder.

 The inline package must be directly placed under the OSGi's standard `META-INF/resources` folder and is defined by a standard npm `package.json` file.